nyantec/narwhal/README.md

 default via fe80::1 dev eth0  metric 1024
 ```

-`narwhal` created the virtual ethernet pair which is named `nw-bb9b0be2a4d3` on the host side.

-This is how it now looks from inside the container:
+This is how it looks like from within the container:

 ```bash
 root@bb9b0be2a4d3:/# ip address